Applying for a Protection Order: Long-term protection against family violence

 The Protection Order is in force as soon as the judge makes it.
 Once the order has been made, the other person can be arrested if they don’t obey the order and its conditions, even if the order hasn’t yet been served on them (given to them).

-Generally, however, the person can’t be convicted in court of breaching the order if the order hadn’t been served on them, although in some cases it will be enough if the person knew about the order anyway.
+Generally, the person can’t be convicted in court for breaching the order if the order hadn’t been served on them, although in some cases it will be enough if the person knew about the order anyway.

 What can I do if the judge doesn’t make a Protection Order?